luciotato/LiteScript/devel/source/v0.8/Validate.lite.md

       if excludeClass and this is instance of excludeClass, return #do not recurse on filtered's childs

-recurse on all properties (exclude 'parent' and 'importedModule')
+recurse on all properties (exclude 'parent' and 'importedModule' and others, shortcut-references)

       for each property name,value in this
-        where name not in ['constructor','parent','importedModule','requireCallNodes','exportDefault']
+        where name not in ['constructor','parent','importedModule','requireCallNodes','exportDefault','constructorDeclaration']

             if value instance of ASTBase
                 declare value:ASTBase